mathesar-foundation/mathesar/docs/docs/api/index.md

 - The Mathesar API is **not yet stable**.
 If you build logic that depends on it, be mindful that future Mathesar versions will likely bring breaking changes to the API without warning or notice.

-- This API _documentation_ is somewhat rough.
-We encourage you to report any docs inaccuracies via GitHub [issues](https://github.com/mathesar-foundation/mathesar/issues).
+- This API _documentation_ is still in its early stages and may contain inaccuracies or incomplete information.
+If you encounter any issues, please [report](https://github.com/mathesar-foundation/mathesar/issues) them via GitHub.

 - A small subset of functionality in Mathesar still relies on a legacy REST API which is gradually being phased out.
 It is not documented here.